top of page

 Our 'Kinetics' activities started with a project called 'Puppetry Access and Engineering' in 2018.
 It was funded by Arts Council England and was a second phase follow up to our 2016 R & D trips, through which we visited London, Bristol and Wales, in order to meet puppetry practitioners and venues to discuss our needs as a newly emerging touring company.
 Although we had been producing puppetry since 2010 and had formed Broken Puppet by 2012, we had yet to perform any shows outside of our region, and would struggle immensely even leaving our local area to see someone else's shows, or attend training or workshops - so we had never even considered that one day we might want to be able to tour ourselves...but the more community festivals and events we did, and the more and more connected we became with the puppetry world beyond our borders, the more we started to feel...left behind. left out. isolated and stifled.
 Stuck right here where we were - both literally and metaphorically.
 We thought we were not capable of taking our work farther afield, but we knew in our hearts that we wanted - and needed - to, so we set about investigating WHY.

 WHY is it so much harder for us to travel, as a disabled team?
 WHAT can we do about this?
 HOW can we use our creative skills and abilities to reach higher, and engage with even more disabled artists and audiences?
-WHICH was is it to London, anyway?
+WHICH way is it to London, anyway?
 Can you get 2 mobility scooters, 3 people and a suitcase full of puppets on a train? on multiple trains?
 WHERE on earth will we be able to stay, that's got all the ridiculous facilities we might need to stay healthy while we're there?
-And HOW to we design and build puppets that we can still perform, even on a bad mobility day?...We had endless questions, with no answers.
+And HOW do we design and build puppets that we can still perform, even on a bad mobility day?...We had endless questions, with no answers.
 So, there was only one thing to do:

 Research & Development!
 We decided to call this branch of our company activities 'Kinetics', because ultimately it was about creating - and sustaining - our kinetic energy.
 We needed to find ways to move - us and our creations - that were not going to harm us.
 We did some sums, and we soon figured out that to do anything of this scale required a lot more than we could ever afford on limited capacity for work and disability benefits, so we came up with a plan.
 We devised - and successfully, but painfully, completed - a 3 week residency in London, and then we bought some new collaborators we'd met up there, back down to work with us in Devon!